 New message types

 New message types, such as message type 27 for improving station selection, should be implemented.
-A new, short integrity message is also under consideration in RTCM SC-104, as a means of meeting the TTA requirement, while extending the correction update interval to release datalink capacity.

-Ranging signals
+Ranging signals (R-Mode)

-Differential signals could also be used for ranging if a stable timing source is provided at the broadcast station.
-With suitable receiving equipment these signals could be used to provide redundant position-fixing, independent of GNSS.
+The 300 kHz differential transmissions could also be used for ranging if a stable timing source is provided at the broadcast station.
+With suitable receiving equipment, these signals could be used to provide redundant position-fixing, independent of GNSS.
 Where appropriate such ranging could also be integrated with eLoran and/or AIS.

 INTERNATIONAL STANDARDS